Chas Dodd: College career

 During the 2012 season Dodd performed in a backup role to Nova, playing a total of 3 games and throwing a total of one pass.
 Despite the lack of playing time he was named to the Big East All-Academic Football Team which recognized players who excel in the classroom as well as on the field.

-Professional
+Professional career

 Dodd has continued playing football professionally signing a contract to play for the Lazio Marines of the Italian Football League (IFL).
 He was one of two Americans permitted to play on the team per IFL regulations.
 The team failed to reach the IFL playoffs in 2015.

-Personal
+Personal life

-Chas's father Bobby Bentley is an assistant coach for the South Florida Bulls.
+Chas's father Bobby Bentley is an analyst for the UCF Knights and was previously an assistant coach for the South Florida Bulls.
 His mother is Paulette Bentley.
 He has three brothers, Shuler, Jake, and Brooks, who also play the quarterback position, and a sister Emily.